Best No Subscription Home Security Systems in 2025

 con No cellular backup

 Two Kangaroo products stand out compared to the competition: Motion + Entry Sensor and Doorbell Camera + Chime.
 The best thing about the Motion + Entry Sensor (about $30) is that it combines a motion detector and a contact sensor.
 This makes sense for smaller apartments where the main living area is next to the front door—you can watch the door and room at the same time.
+I used Kangaroo's standalone entry sensors on the front door and sliding glass door of a townhouse I shared with my adult kids, and it was just the right amount of reassurance without adding extra costs to our monthly bills.

 The Doorbell Camera + Chime (about $40) is similarly awesome—mostly because it's the cheapest video doorbell you can buy.
-Kangaroo provides cheap cloud storage for this camera (about $2 a month), which makes it an ultra-budget alternative to Ring and Arlo.
+Kangaroo provides cheap cloud storage for this camera (about $40 a year), which makes it an ultra-budget alternative to Ring and Arlo.
 Because it comes with a chime, you might even consider using it indoors outside a private dorm room or techie teen's bedroom.

 Light Bulb